jgalsku/GettingAndCleaningDataCourseProject/README.md

 ## 3) step5table.txt

-The final table that includes all data for "activity", "subject", and summary feature variables the indicate the average per activity per subject of specific measurements.
+The final dataset that includes the variables activity, subject, and summary feature variables the indicate the average per activity per subject of specific measurements.